rsify/big-eye/readme.md

 ##### `command` - required

+Type: `string`
 Command to be executed when a change is detected.

 ##### `-w` `--watch` - default: `.`

-Files/dirs to be watched.
-If a dir is provided it is watched recursively, unless it's the pwd.
+File/directory/glob to be watched.
+If a dir is provided it is watched recursively (i.e. all of its children and their children etc.).
 Can be used multiple times.

 ##### `-i` `--ignore` - default: `.git, node_modules`

+Takes an [anymatch](https://github.com/micromatch/anymatch) compatible definition.
-Files/dirs to be ignored, even when specified by the --watch option.
+Files/dirs to be ignored, even when specified by the `--watch` option.
 Can be used multiple times.

 ##### `-q` `--quiet` - default: `false`

-Skip all big-eye output, print only command stdout & stderr outputs.
+Skip all big-eye related output, print only command stdout & stderr outputs.

 # example